Oren-T/i2i_teaming_tools/planning/tech_specs.md

   1. Determines if reminder notifications need to be sent (to the assignee only) for any currently incomplete projects.
      - Sends email notifications to assigned staff of upcoming project deadlines at a pre-defined cadence.
 There will be a default cadence (e.g. 3 days before, 1 week before, 2 weeks before), but this can be changed on a per-project level using dropdown menus in this spreadsheet.
      - The dropdown menu will display user-friendly labels (e.g. "3 days before"), which map to integer values stored in helper columns/sheets.
 This allows for easy configuration changes.
   2. The project lead and all project assignees should receive an email notification if any project they are assigned to changed statuses in the past 24 hours.
-It probably makes sense to do this as a per-person daily digest \- i.e. “here are the projects you are on where the status changed in the past 24 hours,” to avoid a single person getting many notifications per day.
+This is detected by comparing current project statuses to the **Status Snapshot sheet** (see below).
+It probably makes sense to do this as a per-person daily digest \- i.e. "here are the projects you are on where the status changed in the past 24 hours," to avoid a single person getting many notifications per day.
   3. Auto-sets project status to Late on the day a project is due
   4. Checks to see if a project due date in this spreadsheet is different from the date of the calendar event (i.e. if the deadline changed).
 If the deadline changed, the calendar event date should be shifted, and an appropriate notification should be sent.
   5. Additionally, check to see who is listed as a responsible person for the project and who else is assigned to it.
 Compare this list to the live calendar event.
 If this list has changed since the calendar event was created, make appropriate changes to the calendar event and send out an associated email notification.